 The descriptions below are a synopsis of the referenced SAIT policies and procedures which are available through sait.ca.
 Please refer to the full policy and procedure when dealing with specific situations.
+There may be other policies/procedures that are applicable to students in addition to the ones listed here, all of which are available through sait.ca.

+- Student Rights and Responsibilities

-- Academic Misconduct
+- Academic Conduct

 - Transcript of Marks

-- Non-Academic Misconduct
+- Non-Academic Conduct

 - Grade Appeal

 - Accommodations for Students with Disabilities

 - Remedy a Course Deficiency

 - Attendance

 - Upgrading Marks

 - Student Achievement

 - Program Transfer

 - Grading System

 - Transfer of Major

 - GPA

 - Drop and Add Courses

 - Final Grades

 - Withdrawals

 - Progression

 - Graduation Ceremony

 - Academic Probation/Academic Withdrawal

 - Prior Learner Assessment and Recognition

 - Graduation Requirement

 - Honours Designation

 - University Transfer